-The scowl of astonishment that greeted her marriage proposal almost made her laugh outright.
+The scowl of sheer astonishment with which her marriage proposal was greeted almost made her laugh outright.
 But she had surprised herself.

 "Are you mad?
 I gain scarcely enough to maintain myself and Mamma.
 How could I maintain you?
+At least in the style you want.
 You cannot be serious."

 So much for the romantic, devil-may-care Roman.

 "No. I suppose I wasn't."

-"You are rich," he continued, voice self-pitying.
+"You are rich," he continued, voice faintly self-pitying.
 "I am not.
 We could never live in Italy..."
 His face grew sly, eyes two gleaming points behind a veil of craft. "...unless you might mean that we go to America.
-In America, I could become rich.
+If I could go to America, I could become rich.
 It is said that there even a mechanic gains three thousand each month..."

-"No. We would have to live here, in Italy."
+"No. We should have to live here, in Italy."

-"No. That is impossible."
+Sullenly he said "No. That is impossible."

-Impossible anyway, she thought, unreasonably depressed at the bursting of what she recognized to be a soap bubble, blown from the surface of a treacherously fluid language
+Impossible anyway, she thought, unreasonably depressed at the bursting of what she recognized as only a soap bubble, blown from the surface of a treacherously fluid language